elee-tudublin/2024_sswd_4.1_Dynamic_Content_part2/readme.md

 ### 2.3.6.
 The `todo_list.html` partial

-This file should be added to **`app/view_templates/partials/todo/`**.
-It is a separate component which generates the todo list items:
+This file should be added to the  **`app/view_templates/partials/todo/`** folder.
+It is a separate component which generates the todo list items.

 ```html
 <!-- loop through the list of todos and display the details for each todo in the list -->